firmata/protocol/serial-proposal.md

 ### Serial Config

 Configures the specified hardware or software serial port.
-The format options (bytes 6 and 7) are not supported by all Serial ports.
-See the documentation for your platform (Arduino, etc) regarding which format (or "config") options are available per serial port per board.
+RX and TX pins are optional and should only be specified if the platform requires them to be set.

 ```
 0  START_SYSEX      (0xF0)